Sujal-Chouhan/gpt-app/README.md

 - Chat history and data stored in MongoDB database
 - Pinecone as Vector Database
 - Deployed on Vercel for fast, global delivery

+## Sample Questions
+- What are Tesla's largest operating expenses?
+Explain each expense in detail.
+- How did COVID-19 affect Tesla?
+- What was Tesla's gross profit margin in 2022?
+How does it compare to the previous years?